Firmsconsulting

 The hurdle rate should be equal to the marginal cost of capital, which is also referred to as the incremental cost of capital.
 The hurdle rate is also a rate of return which is necessary to maintain market value of the firm.
 The market value of the firm refers to the firm’s current market price of shares.

 Organizations use hurdle rates to evaluate long-term investment projects using discounted cash flow techniques (capital budgeting).
-This allows assessing of potential projects more systematically.
+This allows assessing potential projects more systematically.
 Such evaluation allows having better confidence that selected long-term investments will at least have returns equal to the marginal cost of capital.

 Hurdle rates should be set for each project or at least for each business unit or division to account for differences in risk profiles across the enterprise.